Does Medicare Cover Chiropractic Care Services?

 Often, Medicare Advantage plans cover 80% of the costs while you pay for the remaining 20%.

-Additionally, some Medicare Supplement plans (also known as Medigap plans) offer chiropractic coverage services.
+Additionally, some Medicare Supplement plans (also known as Medigap plans) offer chiropractic coverage services as an extra benefit.

-Under some private plans, Medicare pays for chiropractic services outside of manual manipulation.
+Some private plans pay for chiropractic services outside of manual manipulation.
 You will need to check with your plan provider to see what is available to you.
 Some of these services could include:

 Chiropractic visits for pain relief, neuromusculoskeletal disorders and nausea